sfc-gh-kchilds/Getting_Started_Geospatial/lab_instructions/Part2.md

 ## Clean up;

-Now that we’ve completed the work for this hands-on practice, you can clean up the databases by dropping ADVANCED\_ANALYTICS , CARTO\_ACADEMY , and PREDICTHQ\_DEMO .
-You can also drop the CORTEX\_USER\_ROLE and Demand Prediction - model analysis and Sentiment analysis - results Streamlit apps.
+Now that we’ve completed the work for this hands-on practice, you can clean up the databases by dropping ADVANCEDANALYTICS , CARTO ACADEMY , and PREDICTHQ DEMO .
+You can also drop the CORTEX USER ROLE and Demand Prediction - model analysis and Sentiment analysis - results Streamlit apps.